 Adventure travel is a hot travel niche these days, although perhaps for the Baby Boomer generation it trends a little more to the soft adventure than the rugged.
 And often, those busy adventure days are followed by a nice glass of wine, good meal, and a comfy bed.
 After all, there’s nothing wrong with wanting our adventure and a little luxury too.

-- Zipling – A few years ago the only place I was hearing about zipling was in the rain forest.
-Now it’s gone mainstream, with zipline adventures offered at resorts, zoos, eco-lodges and more.
+- Ziplining – A few years ago the only place I was hearing about ziplining was in the rainforest.
+Now it’s gone mainstream, with zipline adventures offered at resorts, zoos, eco-lodges, urban areas, and more.